midilab/opendsp/README.md

 # Pre release

-This pre-release is fully functional and quite stable, but keep in mind that it is a pre-release, the image avaliable on the link above:
+This pre-release is fully functional and quite stable, the image avaliable on the link above:

 Download Raspberry PI2 and PI3: https://github.com/midilab/opendsp/releases/download/v0.9.4/opendsp_0.9.4-raspberry_pi2_3.zip